Assetto Corsa Car Setup Guide

 Gamepad control is not perfect because some cars give you the ability to change certain settings on the fly and there are not enough buttons on a typical gamepad for everything.
-You will need separate mappings for different cars.
 Another problem with the gamepad is that you are working with a very limited range of motion with the analog stick.
 Cramming the full range of a steering wheel into a tiny analog stick makes the steering extremely sensitive and difficult to be precise with.
+You have to steer smoothly and be committed to a turn in order to take corners as fast as possible because car physics do not react as fast as you can tilt an analog stick.
+Even small input mistakes can limit your ability to turn as the car's inertia and suspension fight against you.
 To mitigate this, the game gives you a number of options.

 When you connect a large gear and small gear together, rotating the large gear will cause the small gear to spin faster than the large gear without any additional energy added to the system.
 In exchange for this faster rotation speed, a small gear cannot deliver as much torque, which is rotational force to accelerate something that spins, such as a wheel.
 A large gear uses its mass to provide more torque to make a wheel spin from rest, but it cannot spin as fast as a small gear, so a transmission system takes advantage of this behaviour to allow a vehicle to reach higher speeds.